Shape and form (visual arts)

 In the visual arts, shape is a flat, enclosed area of an artwork created through lines, textures, or colours, or an area enclosed by other shapes, such as triangles, circles, and squares.
 Likewise, a form can refer to a three-dimensional composition or object within a three-dimensional composition.

 Specifically, it is an enclosed space, the boundaries of which are defined by other elements of art.
 Shapes are limited to two dimensions: length and width.

 Form

 A form is an artist's way of using elements of art, principles of design, and media.
-Form as an element of art is three-dimensional and encloses space.
+Form, as an element of art, is three-dimensional and encloses space.
 Like a shape, a form has length and width, but it also has depth.
-Forms are either geometric or free-form.
+Forms are either geometric or free-form, and can be symmetrical or asymmetrical.

 Categories

 Geometric and organic

 Geometric shapes are precise edged and mathematically consistent curves, they are pure forms and so consist of circles, squares, spirals, triangles, while geometric forms are simple volumes, such as cubes, cylinders, and pyramids.
 They generally dominate architecture, technology, industry and crystalline structures.

 In contrast, organic shapes are free-form, unpredictable, and flowing in appearance.
 These shapes and organic forms visually suggest the natural world of animals, plants, sky, sea, etc...
 The addition of organic shapes to a composition dominated by geometric structures can add unpredictable energy.